Image Alt Text

 If you are considering trading as a travel agent, please seek independent legal and commercial advice about how to enter the industry.
 General information on starting a travel agent can be found here.

-3. What is ATAS?
+3. What is ATIA Accreditation

-4. Who can become ATAS accredited?
+4. Who can become ATIA accredited?

 A 'travel intermediary' is an entity, domiciled, registered or incorporated in Australia, who sells a travel product on behalf of a travel supplier.
 This includes, but is not limited to, a travel agent, Travel Management Company, aggregator, distributor, online travel agent, inbound tour operator, wholesaler and a consolidator.